wiedi/libmaia/README.md

 # libmaia

-libmaia is a easy-to-use XML-RCP library for Qt!
+libmaia is a easy-to-use XML-RPC library for Qt!

 # compiling libmaia